Application Framework for Python

 This project includes a

-docker-compose configuration that sets up all required services, and dependencies for development.
+docker-compose configuration that sets up all required services, and dependencies for development and testing.
 This is the recommended path for local development, and is the only fully supported option.

-The following creates all required docker containers, and launches an ASH shell within the
+The following creates all required docker containers, and launches an BASH shell within the

 cement dev container for development.